rust-project-primer/book/src/build-system/nix.md

 }
 ```

-Even if the synax might be unfamiliar, you can see two things:
+Even if the syntax might be unfamiliar, you can see two things:

 - The flake has a description, which is just an informative string.
 - The flake has some inputs, which are specified by URL.
 - The flake has some outputs.
 This is a function that takes the parsed input
-  flakes as input, and return some kind of structure.
-In this example, we define
+  flakes as input, and returns some kind of structure.
+In this example, we
-  some keys in the `packages` field of the output structure.
+  define some keys in the `packages` field of the output structure.
 - We have hard-coded only output packages for the `x86_64-linux` architecture.
   We could also hard-code outputs for other architectures, or use some Nix
   features to automatically make this work for a set of platforms we want to